logisim-evolution/logisim-evolution/docs/docs.md

   reality where phisical characteristics of each element can be different and affect their response time.
 Equalizing these times prevent **discrete** circuits like flip-flops from having undetermined initial state.

+If the above is crucial for your project, you may consider trying [alternative software](#alternatives).

 ## Project history ##

 Logisim is an educational tool for designing and simulating digital logic circuits.
 It was originally created